-Table 1 shows a further refinement of the framework developed in (Oard & Kim, 1998) in which the behaviors are further sorted by the scale of the information objects being manipulated.
-The segment level includes operations whose natural scale is a portion of a document (e.g., viewing a screen), the object level includes behaviors whose natural scale is an entire document (e.g., purchase), and the collection level includes behaviors whose natural scale includes more than one document (subscription).
-By "natural scale" we mean the smallest unit normally associated with the behavior - behaviors thus have analogues at larger scales (e.g., viewing an entire document), but not normally at smaller scales (e.g., purchasing a paragraph).
-The choice of segment, object and collection as labels is intentionally inclusive, since the ideas captured in the table would apply equally well to non-text modalities such as video or music with only minor variations (e.g., listen rather than view).
-We have also added a fourth major category, annotation, that reflects our realization that the behaviors in that category do not fit cleanly into any of the other categories.
+Table 1 shows a further refinement of the framework developed in (Oard & Kim, 1998) in which the behaviors are further refined by the scope of the information objects being manipulated.
+The segment level includes operations whose minimum scope is a portion of a document (e.g., reading a sentence or a paragraph), the object level includes behaviors whose minimum scope is an entire document (e.g., purchase), and the class level includes behaviors whose minimum scope includes more than one document (subscription).
+By "minimum scope" we mean the smallest unit normally associated with the behavior behaviors thus have analogues at larger scales (e.g., reading an entire document), but not normally at smaller scales (e.g., purchasing a paragraph).
+The choice of segment, object and class as labels is intentionally inclusive, since the ideas captured in the table would apply equally well to non-text modalities such as video or music with only minor variations (e.g., view and listen rather than read).
+We have also added a fourth major category, annotation, which reflects our realization that the behaviors in that category do not fit cleanly into any of the other categories.
 Interestingly, when viewed from this perspective, explicit feedback (rating behavior) is merely one type of user behavior that we might observe.
 This unification is attractive, since it may be beneficial to include both explicit and implicit feedback in many applications.
 We based our assignments of behaviors to categories on our intuition about typical user behavior, and some adjustments may be needed for specific applications (e.g., users might be able to bookmark segments of documents in meaningful ways).
 But we find this to be a useful framework within which to consider potential sources for implicit feedback.